 Money isn’t something one can throw away easily especially in this day and age, and it’s the same when moving house.
 Recently, our team has made a competition research and examined the service prices with the actual benefits people get for each pound they pay.

-A customer would always spare a fine glance at the lowest price rates, but our research showed it might actually be a lot more cheaper to avoid the mind blowing low prices and consider a more averagely priced moving company.
-With this infographic, we state the main reasons (explanation bellow).
+A customer would always spare a fine glance at the lowest price rates, but our research showed it might actually be a lot cheaper to avoid the mind-blowing low prices and consider a more averagely priced moving company.
+With this infographic, we state the main reasons (explanation below).

 So, what are the main points?

 - A cheaper moving provider offers either limited, or no insurance, which significantly lowers the end price, but heightens the risk of damage, loss, or theft.

 - An averagely priced moving provider would offer a full (All Risk) insurance, which slightly inflates the end price, but gives a guarantee for each item.